Vape Mod Resources

 Choosing the right vape mod is like taking aim at a moving target.
 The technology is changing so rapidly not just in e-cigs and vaporizers but in every aspect of modern life.
 Let’s start by defining a few terms:

 - ego 510 thread: the ego 510 threading is now the industry standard for e-cigarette batteries.
 All this means is that if you are buying a tank or clearomizer and a battery, they will connect to each other as long as they are both ego 510 compatible.

 - spring loaded: since the intro of the iStick a spring loaded 510 has become the most desirable for good contact between tank and battery.

 - mAh: milli-amp hours An effective way to gauge the relative power a battery contains is to measure its up-time against the power being drawn.
-Hence, a 1600 mah is capable or 1600 hours at one milliamp discharge (an e-cigarette draws 1 to 2 amps 1 amp equals 1000 milliamps).
+Hence, 1600 mah is capable or 1600 hours at one milliamp discharge (an e-cigarette draws 1 to 2 amps 1 amp equals 1000 milliamps).

 - Li-ion: Lithium Ion – the current standard in electronic storage, most people have been using them in phones, laptops, and cars for the last decade or so.
-There are a variety of different formulas and you’ll need to do some Googling to flesh this description out but basically IMR are high drain batteries, meaning they are able to discharge more current.
-IMR are usually LiMn which uses manganese instead cobalt.
+There are a variety of different formulas and you’ll need to do some Googling to flesh this description out but basically, IMR are high drain batteries, meaning they are able to discharge more current.
+IMR is usually LiMn (see notes below) which uses manganese instead of cobalt.
 The manganese has less resistance than cobalt so the flow of electrons is greater and the battery is less stressed.

 - VV: variable voltage VV batteries allow the user to adjust the voltage being sent to the clearomizer or tank.
 Variable voltage batteries are basically “dumb” and depend on the user to chose the proper setting.